 - Chill a mixing bowl, beaters or whisk attachment for 10 minutes.

 - Pour heavy whipping cream into chilled bowl and on low speed beat until soft peaks form.
-Add in 3-4 tbsp raspberry sugar, 1 tbsp at a time, waiting until incorporated before adding the next.
+Add in 3-4 tablespoon raspberry sugar, 1 tablespoon at a time, waiting until incorporated before adding the next.

 - Taste and adjust as needed.
 Beat until medium stiff peaks form.